SuperOfficeDocs/superoffice-docs/docs/api/documents/rest/add-document-template.md

 ---
 title: Add a document template
 uid: add_document_template_rest
-description: Add a document template
+description: How to add a document template with REST.
-author: {github-id}
+author: Bergfrid Skaara Dias
-keywords: rest, document
+so.date: 11.04.2021
-so.topic: howto
+keywords: document, API, REST, DocumentTemplate so.topic: howto
 # so.envir:
 # so.client: